timmd-9216/crowdstream/README.md

 This tool is designed to answer one practical question:

-> *“Give me consistent, tempo-aligned sections I can actually mix.”*
+> *"Give me consistent, tempo-aligned sections I can actually mix."*

 ---